I sighed and flipped my sandy blonde hair over my shoulder, shielding my face from the brightre eyes narrowed as I took in my surroundings.

 Bacon Waves is the best dog, a black and white sheltie.
 He follows me everywhere.

 My parents were artists, just like me.
-They died a couple years ago when Chicago was taken over by the alien ships.
+They died when I was just a kid, in one of the alien attacks.
 They were on a trip to see their paintings put up in a museum.
-The museum was crushed along with half the other stuff in Chicago.
+The museum was crushed along with half the other stuff in the city.

 I never saw them again.